Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ![Firebase database](https://cdn.hashnode.com/res/hashnode/image/upload/v1608994159499/pnQZlj2nI.png)

-That's it we are done with setting up our database, yeah not kidding we don't need to define any tables or structure.
+That's it.
+We are done with setting up our database.
+Yeah, not kidding; we don't need to define any tables or structures.

-What we do need to do is enhance our `HTML` file to read and write to Firebase.
+We need to enhance our `HTML` file to read and write to Firebase.

-First let's start by adding the Firebase `JavaScript` we need, in our instance, we will load them from a CDN.
+First, let's start by adding the Firebase `JavaScript` we need.
+In our instance, we will load them from a CDN.

-Add the following lines before you're closing the `</body>` tag, but above our own custom script.
+Add the following lines before you're closing the `</body>` tag, but above our custom script.

 That will load all the needed scripts.